Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Results and discussion

 \subsection{Dissipative time crystal}

 In Sec.
 III.
 A, we have discussed the ground-state properties of BECs with Raman-induced SOC and Rydberg interactions in a harmonic trap.
 Now we investigate the rotational dynamic behaviors of the system, where it is necessary to take into account dissipation.
-As a matter of fact, the dissipation in rotating BECs is universal and inevitable in real cold-atom experiments.
-Here we use a phenomenological dissipation model \cite{LWen,LWen2,Kasamatsu} to study the rotating dynamics of the system.
-Moreover, Rydberg atoms are well controllable, which provides a suitable platform for the study of continuous time crystal (CTC), and the CTC has an order parameter with self-sustained oscillations \cite{Kongkhambut,You,Krishna}.
-Therefore, the dynamic process of the system can be revealed by examining the change of angular momentum with time.
+As a matter of fact, the dissipation in rotating BECs is universal and inevitable in actual cold-atom experiments.
+There are various ingredients that contribute to dissipation.
+For instance, the dissipation may be caused by the collision between the condensed atoms and the noncondensed atoms.
+At the same time, constant rotation drive or perturbation can trigger system heating and collective modes (such as surface mode and quadrupole mode) which attenuate and dissipate energy through nonlinear interactions \cite{Kasamatsu,WenLH}.
+In addition, the vortex motion in the rotating BECs (such as recombination, merging, or interaction with boundaries) may cause the system to emit phonons, leading to dissipation, and so on.
+Here we use a phenomenological dissipation model \cite{LWen,LWen2,Kasamatsu,WenLH} to study the rotating dynamics of the system.
+Moreover, Rydberg atoms are well controllable, which provides a suitable platform for the study of continuous time crystal (CTC).
+The CTC is a non-equilibrium quantum many-body state that spontaneously breaks time translation symmetry and exhibits stable periodic dynamics under continuous drive and dissipation, and it has an order parameter with self-sustained oscillations \cite{Kongkhambut,You,Watanabe,Krishna}.
 We are interested in exploring whether a similar CTC exists in this system.
-According to the phenomenological dissipation model \cite{LWen,LWen2,Kasamatsu}, the nonlinear coupled GP equations (\ref{4})-(\ref{5})are transformed as follows
+Therefore, the CTC in the rotating system can be revealed by examining the periodic (quasi-periodic) change of angular momentum with time and the periodic variation of density distribution.
+According to the phenomenological dissipation model \cite{LWen,LWen2,Kasamatsu,WenLH}, the nonlinear coupled GP equations (\ref{4})-(\ref{5})are transformed as follows